 The Company has an obligation under the ASX Listing Rules to ensure that all investors have equal and timely access to factual, material information concerning the Company, presented in a clear and balanced way.
-The Company has a Market Disclosure Policy that includes procedures designed to ensure compliance with the ASX Listing Rules' disclosure requirements, the rules and regulations of the AIM market and to ensure accountability at senior executive level for the compliance.
+The Company has a Market Disclosure Policy that includes procedures designed to ensure compliance with the ASX Listing Rules' disclosure requirements, the rules and regulations of the AIM market (the Company shares were removed from listing on AIM on 4th October 2018) and to ensure accountability at senior executive level for the compliance.
 This policy is available on the Company's website.